dbernheisel/dbernheisel.github.io/src/pages/blog/phoenix-liveview-and-views/index.md

    `lib/my_app_web/templates/my`).
 3. Implement your own `render(assigns)` that calls `MyAppWeb.MyView.render("my_live.html", assigns)`.
-Phoenix LiveView will still work just fine; just remember to keep the html file named with an `.html.leex` extension so the LiveView rendering engine kicks in.
+Phoenix LiveView will still work; just remember to keep the html file named with an `.html.leex` extension so the LiveView rendering engine kicks in.

 **Remember that you can create shared Views**.
-Alternatively to above, if your helpers are used across multiple views and more generic, you can create a plain module that encapsulates your HTML helpers.
+Alternatively to above, if your helpers are used across multiple views and generic, you can create a plain module that encapsulates your HTML helpers.
 I usually call mine `ComponentView` and use it inside my any of my templates, for example:
 `Component.primary_button("My Link", to: "yadayada")`.